parmsam/ellmertools/README.md

 > execute any external tools!
 It only makes requests for the caller to
 > execute them.”

+Check out the [btw package](https://github.com/posit-dev/btw/) for a more comprehensive set of tools to describe R Stuff to Large Language Models using ellmer.

 ## Installation

 You can install the development version of ellmertools from